centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 Here are the questions you may want to ask yourself when obtaining this result:

-- Does my IP Address and port parameter are correct?
+- Are my IP Address and port parameter correct?
 - Is the NRPE daemon running on the remote system?
 - Is there any firewall or security policy that might block the request?